marcomoroni/azucena/DEV_NOTES.md

 Use the functions here when loading a scene to create entities.
 Without this, you would have, for example, to copy paste the code to create the player into every scene.

+## Map generation

+`LevelSystem` has been changed so the tiles have textures instead of plain colours.

+However, rendering a sprite for each tile makes the game slower, so the sprite of each tile gets drawn into a `Rendertexture` when the map is loaded.
+Then, only this `RenderTexture` (its sprite) gets rendered.

 ## Components

 ### `cmp_player_physics`